celo-org/react-celo/readme.md

 The biggest problem when developing DApps is ensuring a Web2 level experience while managing the flaky and often slow nature of blockchains.
 To that end we've designed use-contractkit in a way to abstract away most of that pain.

-Initially connecting to a users account is one thing, handled via the `connect` function we just mentioned.
-However once a user has connected to your DApp once we can make the experience nicer for them on repeat visits.
+Initially connecting to a user's account is one thing, handled via the `connect` function we just mentioned.
+However once a user has connected to your DApp we can make the experience nicer for them on repeat visits.

 #### Last connected account

-use-contractkit will remember a users last connected address when they navigate back to or refresh your DApp.
-Ensure that when developing your DApp nothing changes nothing in the UI whether or not the user has a `kit.defaultAccount` property set.
+use-contractkit will remember a user's last connected address when they navigate back to or refresh your DApp.
+Ensure that when developing your DApp nothing changes in the UI whether or not the user has a `kit.defaultAccount` property set.

 ```javascript
 import { useContractKit } from '@celo-tools/use-contractkit';